 Neighbourhood development plans establish general planning policies for the development and use of land in a neighbourhood, such as where new homes and offices should be built and what they should look like.
 The plan can be detailed or general, depending what local people want.
 Neighbourhood plans have to take into account the strategic context and the local council's assessment of housing and other development needs in the area.
+The Department for Communities and Local Government have grants available up to £9,000 (from 1 April 2016) to help groups write a neighbourhood plan or up to £15,000 if a group has complex issues.

-Appendix 1: Strategies, plans, Masterplans of relevance to the development of this Strategy
+Appendix 1: Strategies, Plans, Masterplans of relevance to the development of this Strategy

-The strategies and plans are:

-Lancashire Strategic Economic Plan 2015-2025 (2014)

-Pendle Local Plan Part 1: Core Strategy (2015)

-Pendle Replacement Local Plan 2001-2016 (2006)

-Our Pendle Our Future: Pendle's Sustainable Community Strategy (2008)

-Burnley-Pendle Growth Corridor Strategy (2014)

-Pendle Strategic Plan 2015-18

-Brierfield Area Development Framework (2004)

-Brierfield Canal Corridor SPD (2005)

-Railway Street Masterplan SPD (2010)

-Brierfield Mills Conservation Area Character Appraisal (2006)

-Pennine Lancashire Investment Plan (2013)

-Draft Pennine Lancashire Heritage Investment Strategy 2015-20 (2014)

-Pendle Conservation Area Design and Development Guidance SPD (2008)

-Pendle Design Principles SPD (2009)

-NOTE:

-The Strategy will be illustrated with plans, photos, images, as well as visuals, artist impressions to relay and demonstrate what can be achieved.
+The strategies and plans are: Lancashire Strategic Economic Plan 2015-2025 (2014) Pendle Local Plan Part 1: Core Strategy (2015) Pendle Replacement Local Plan 2001-2016 (2006) Our Pendle Our Future: Pendle's Sustainable Community Strategy (2008) Burnley-Pendle Growth Corridor Strategy (2014) Pendle Strategic Plan 2015-18 Brierfield Area Development Framework (2004) Brierfield Canal Corridor SPD (2005) Railway Street Masterplan SPD (2010) Brierfield Mills Conservation Area Character Appraisal (2006) Pennine Lancashire Investment Plan (2013) Draft Pennine Lancashire Heritage Investment Strategy 2015-20 (2014) Pendle Conservation Area Design and Development Guidance SPD (2008) Pendle Design Principles SPD (2009) Appendix 2: Listed buildings and structures in Brierfield and Reedley Brierfield Brierfield Cenotaph Brierfield Methodist Church Brierfield Mills Clay Cottage Leeds and Liverpool Canal Bridge no 138 - Clogger Bridge The Limes Brierfield Town Hall Reedley Hallows Greenhead Farmhouse

+Ingham's Farmhouse

+Domus